 Trust companies can handle the day-to-day operations of managing trusts.
 Trust companies can act as trustees for all kinds of trusts, from charitable remainder trusts to testamentary trusts.
 They can also be named successor trustees for living trusts.

 A trust company’s responsibilities don’t end there, though, as they can be quite versatile in the services they offer.
 Trust companies can handle estate settlement and oversee the process of distributing assets to beneficiaries.
 Additionally, trust companies can perform traditional wealth management and asset management services in their capacity as trustees or agents.
-Since many trust companies exist as part of commercial banks or other financial institution, they’re better equipped to handle the wealth management aspects of trusts and estates.
+They also can handle stock transfers and beneficial ownership registration.
+Since many trust companies exist as part of commercial banks or other financial institutions, they’re better equipped to handle the wealth management aspects of trusts and estates.

 Most trust companies can also perform brokerage services, allowing them to act as one-stop shops.
-Their fiduciary duty also means they’ll always act in the best interest of the trust.
+Their fiduciary duty also means they’re obliged to always act in the best interest of the trust.

 Trust Company vs. Financial Advisor